Cloud Migration Step-by-Step: A Practical 2025–2026 Guide

 10. Step 8: Migrate Applications in Waves (Execution)

-Wave readiness checklist
+Wave readiness criteria

 11. Step 9: Testing, Cutover & Rollback Planning

-A practical cutover runbook should include:
+Practical cutover runbook must include:

 Cutover example (high-level)